39 total views, 1 views today

 A weapon only had 10 to 12 attachments in the past version.
 But now you have 40 plus and some even have more than 50 (different for each weapon).
-So, levelling up to the maximum is much difficult.
+So, levelling up to the maximum is much more difficult.
 You need either so many weapon XP cards or you have to play many matches with the weapon to level it up.
-Top right corner on Gunsmith will show the current weapon level.
+The top right corner on Gunsmith will show the current weapon level.
 Click on “Upgrade” to see the level you can unlock each attachment.

 Here are some tips to level up your weapon faster.